An ESL vocabulary and grammar game for large classes

 Continue to play, using the other words.
 Have a blank paper swap every couple of rounds to secretly circulate the square ‘kidnap’ papers.
 In the end, the team with the most lives wins.

 Language ideas to use with this game

-Work on any grammar or vocabulary with this game.
+This game for large classes is good for any grammar or vocabulary.
 Here is an example with the past tense, using food pictures for vocabulary revision and the target grammar: